 The third variable that I will be manipulating across a two week period to examine its impact on sleep is TV – specifically watching it in the last two hours before bedtime.

 I will discuss what my data shows, how easy or difficult I found this strategy to implement, and what previous research says.
-These three factors will be combined for an overall score and grade on how effective avoiding TV before bedtime is at helping people to improve their sleep.
+These three factors will be combined for an overall score and grade on how useful avoiding TV before bedtime is at helping people to improve their sleep.

 TV or bright screen usage is not something that I have been keeping track of this year, but the reason I want to study it is that I know that: